How much will my money grow?

 These are useful for testing article ideas and internal links.

-Use this to compare another investing path against the main one.
+Use this to compare another investing path against Scenario 1.

 Example ideas: